Skip to main content

 ALTER DISTRIBUTION DROP DEFAULT SHARD

-This command is used to add default shard to an existing distribution.
+Removes the default shard from an existing distribution.

 ALTER DISTRIBUTION <distributionID> DROP DEFAULT SHARD